ddwheele/curly-braces/Planning/README.md

 		* Text output only
 	* `dStarLiteInteractive` and `dStarLiteOptimized` both run D* Lite on a graph of 25 nodes in a grid between Start and Goal Nodes
 		* At each iteration, user is prompted to list nodes to become obstacles, or list nodes to stop being obstacles
+		* When a Node becomes an obstacle, 10000 is added to all edges connected to it
-		* Behavior should be identical, but `dStarLiteInteractive` uses the standard D* Lite algorithm and `dStarLiteOptimized` uses the optimized algorithm
+		* `dStarLiteInteractive` uses the standard D* Lite algorithm and `dStarLiteOptimized` uses the optimized algorithm (behavior should be identical)
 		* Example output:

 	<img src="./DStarLite.png" width="600">